How do I make a complaint?

-What can you expect to happen when you make a complaint?
+Discover the timeline of what you can expect to happen when you make a complaint.

 1 day after telling us about your complaint: